ibm-cloud-docs/cloud-object-storage/libraries/java.md

 The AWS Java SDK automatically reads the Access Key ID and Secret Access Key from one of these locations.
 They do not need to be provided explicitly.

-{% include note.html content="The AWS Java SDK sends all requests to `s3.amazonaws.com` by default.
+The AWS Java SDK sends all requests to `s3.amazonaws.com` by default.
 To send requests to IBM COS, the new `AmazonS3Client` instance needs the correct `setEndpoint` parameter.
-The SDK interprets the http(s) from the endpoint and infers encrypted or plain text from the URL." %}
+The SDK interprets the http(s) from the endpoint and infers encrypted or plain text from the URL.
+{:tip}

 ```java
 AmazonS3 cos = new AmazonS3Client();